-Ancient Corinth was one of the most prominent towns of the ancient world.
+Ancient Corinth was one of the most prominent towns in the ancient world.
 Nowadays, you can find a museum with exhibits from the Classic and Roman periods.
-Some of the places worth seeing are, hands down, the magnificent ancient temple of Apollo, the ancient fountain “Pirene” with waters still running to this day as well as the ruins of the Ancient Theatre.
+Some of the places worth seeing are hands down, the magnificent ancient temple of Apollo, the ancient fountain “Pirene” with waters still running to this day as well as the ruins of the Ancient Theatre.

 #2nd stop: Mycenae

 Mycenae, the richest and most important town of the ancient Greece and Peloponnese, is definitely worth being in your list.
 Here, you will find some very well-preserved sites.
 The Cyclopean Walls, the Treasury of Atreus and the Lion Gate are some must-see.
 If you have some extra time, don’t miss out to visit the Archaeological Museum or the famous ancient theatre of Epidaurus which is located only 40 km away.